openforis/sepal-doc/docs/source/team/contribute.rst

         :maxdepth: 1
         :hidden:

-Then you need to add this section page to the documentation index. modify the :code:`toctree` of :code:`sepal-doc/docs/source/index.html` as followed. replace "Section name" by the name you want to see in the navbar and "<section>" by the folder name.
+This section page should be added to the documentation index.

+Modify the :code:`toctree` of :code:`sepal-doc/docs/source/index.html`, as follows.
+Replace "Section name" with the name you would like to see in the the navigation bar and "<section>" with the folder name.

 .. code-block:: rst